 The law prohibits acts of sedition and seditious intent, which includes engendering or promoting feelings of ill will towards, hostility to, or contempt for any class of inhabitants, including on the basis of religion.

 A fine of up to 1,000 Trinidad and Tobago dollars (TT) ($150) may be levied for expressions of hatred directed specifically against a person’s religion, including any “riotous, violent, indecent, or disorderly behavior in any place of divine worship,” or attacks, ridicule, or vilification of another person’s religion in a manner likely to provoke a breach of the peace.
-An antiblasphemy law states, “Any person who is convicted of any act or an attempt to commit blasphemy, writing and publishing, or printing and publishing, any blasphemous libel… is liable to a fine and to imprisonment for two years”; however, the law is not enforced.
+The country’s antiblasphemy law states, “Any person who is convicted of any act or an attempt to commit blasphemy, writing and publishing, or printing and publishing, any blasphemous libel… is liable to a fine and to imprisonment for two years”; however, the law is not enforced.

 Judicial review, with the power of the court to modify or enforce orders, is available to those who claim to be victims of religious discrimination.
 Claimants may also appeal a court’s decision.

 To receive tax-exempt donations or gifts of land, perform marriages, or receive visas for foreign missionaries, religious groups must register with the government.
 To register, groups must demonstrate they are nonprofit organizations, be in operation for at least one year, and submit a request for charitable status to the Ministry of Finance and the Economy.
-The request must include a certificate or articles of incorporation, the constitution and bylaws of the organization, and the most recently audited financial statements.
+The request must include a certificate or articles of incorporation, the constitution, and bylaws of the organization, and the most recently audited financial statements.
 Religious groups have the same rights and obligations as most legal entities, regardless of their registration status.
 They may, for example, own land and hire employees, and they are likewise liable for property taxes and government-mandated employee benefits.

-Chaplains representing the different faiths present in the country may visit prisons to perform religious acts and to minister to prisoners.
+Chaplains representing the different faiths present in the country may visit prisons to perform religious acts and minister to prisoners.

 The government subsidizes religiously affiliated public schools, including schools operated by Christian, Hindu, and Muslim groups.
 The government allots primary school funding on a per-pupil basis, with the amount varying each year.
 For secondary schools, the government allots funding based on budget requests submitted by each school.